RyanGormican/DeNoted/README.md

 .
 AddNotes.js - Handles the logic of the add note widget.
 This ensures characters of a note are 250 characters or less and that blank notes can't be added

 .
 DenoteNote.js - A handler for classifying a note.
-Contains the text, a date of when it was added, and an X button that allows the user to remove a note if clicked.
+Contains the text, a date of when it was added, and two buttons.
+There is the color button that allows the user to change the background color of the respective note, and the X button that allows the user to remove the respective note when clicked.

 .
 ListNotes.js - Holds the list of all notes created.
 The div extracts all the notes to display using the map function